 Periodic fees are the cost of regulation for a year.
 Periodic fees are calculated on revenue: the more money a firm earns directly from claims management activities, the higher the fee will be.

 The number of claims management permissions held by a CMC will not affect how much that firm will have to pay in periodic fees.

 The Claims Management Regulator puts an upper limit on the fees payable by CMCs.
 The FCA will not apply such a cap.
 This brings CMCs into line with FCA standard policy that firms should pay in proportion to their market share.

 The periodic fee will be calculated as follows:

 - minimum fee (which we have proposed to be £500)

 - variable rate (proposed to be £13 per £1,000, or part £1,000 of turnover above £100,000)

-Firms will be invoiced for their periodic fee, when registering for temporary permission between January and March 2019.
+Firms were invoiced for their non-refundable periodic fee when they registered for temporary permission.
 Once issued, it is payable within 14 days.